Part XII - A New Direction

 "Of course, many of Stravinsky's works have their own titles, but what I mean here is a far cry from the notion that having a title immediately renders them low-level.
 In fact, there are also times that a title is necessitated by a composer to expedite the process of musical creativity.
 To summarize, what is important is not what to express, but how to express.
 Although the point is slightly different from what I have been talking about, I can propose a similar example in painting.
 That is, whether you draw a saint or 'the woman who was a prostitute,'***** your choice of content does not affect the value of the picture itself."

 Naturally, complex and highly philosophical concepts such as this provided ample food for though for the professor's students and, when discussions got particularly intense and needed to continue after class, Ifukube would often invite his pupils to a nearby café to keep the intellectual exchanges going.
-These after-hours café sessions were highly emblematic of the respect and consideration that Ifukube was known to show toward his students: he took his role as a mentor exceedingly seriously and, whenever possible, was happy to give of himself to his students--even when he was off the clock.
+These after-hours café sessions were highly emblematic of the respect and consideration that Ifukube was known to show toward his students: he took his role as a mentor exceedingly seriously and was constantly willing to give of himself --even when he was off the clock.

 Throughout the rest of 1974, Ifukube was continuing to settle in as a full-time faculty member at the Tokyo College of Music.
 Toward the the end of the year, he did find the time to produce scores for two films, The Last Samurai (Okami yo rakujitsu o kire) and Sandakan no. 8 (Sandakan hachiban shôkan: Bôkyô).
 The Last Samurai, which would end up being the final film of Ifukube's dear friend Kenji Misumi, deals primarily with the process of Westernization that took place in Japan at the start of the Meiji Restoration in the mid-19th century.
 Produced at Shochiku Studios, The Last Samurai, which has a duration of one hundred and sixty minutes, required a lengthy score.
 Accordingly, Ifukube wrote an sizable bulk of music for Misumi's cinematic swan song but, in keeping with the composer's other recent cinematic efforts, much of the music fails to stand out as particularly original or noteworthy.
 The Last Samurai debuted on September 21.
 Almost exactly a year later, on September 24, 1975, Misumi passed away at the young age of fifty-four.